The Truth Behind E-Liquid Poisoning

 E-cigarettes, despite the fact that they are designed to be a healthier alternative to smoking, have been producing an unfortunate and tragic consequence that have left many people questioning their true safety.
 E-liquid poisoning, especially among children, has been a topic of concern and has become a headline appearing in newspapers and on newsfeeds all over the country.

 Good thing too.
 Since the news of e-cigarette poisoning became more widespread we have seen a sharp decline in calls to poison control centers, attributed to education and the responsibility of electronic cigarette users.
-However, there are still a lot of unanswered questioned about e-liquids, and their poison potential, that are worthy of further examination.
+However, there is still a lot of unanswered questioned about e-liquids, and their poison potential, that is worthy of further examination.

 E-liquid is the primary component in e-cigarettes.
 It is a liquid that contains only a few ingredients that include, most notably, nicotine.
 While the e-liquid is not considered a generally dangerous substance when vaporized, the high concentration of nicotine that can be consumed all at once if orally ingested makes them a potentially hazardous material.